raphaelbastide/vomimage/README.md

 # Vomimage

-Junk image gallery.
+Punk image gallery.

 ## How it works
 Vomimage reads, displays and load the content of an image folder simlpy by clicking on a fat button.
 This project needs to be cleaned but works fine.

 ## Demo

-You can <a href="http://lab.raphaelbastide.com/tools/vomimage/demo/">try Vomimage online</a>.
+You can <a href="http://lab.raphaelbastide.com/tools/vomimage/demo/">try vomimage online</a>.

 ## Customize
 In index.php change the directory you want to browse images from